DrHacknik/IronAxe/README.md

 * A new build will be released later today at 5:00PM EST 4/18/17.
 This build will correct some issues, and refine the interface.
+* Also, the thread post on GBAtemp will be updated at the same time frame, with Instructions and more information.

 ## Versions: